-1 Task Representation: Every task is represented with an adapted wiki page.
-On the top the parent task is placed.
-In the next line the actual task name is written.
-Below that a subtask explorer navigation is provided.
+(1) Task Representation: Every task is represented with an adapted wiki page.
+On the top a subtask explorer navigation is offered.
 Alternatively a time line visualization of all subtask can be represented, this is illustrated in the Figure XX.
-After the subtask block a gray box represents all tasks metadata.
+After the subtask block a gray box represents all tasks meta data.
 Everything below this box is page content.

-2 Task Metadata: Our approach distinguish between mandatory and nice to have metadata.
-Mandatory metadata attributes are needed e.g. to calculate the task progress or link it to a person.
-Tasks are most relevant in a certain time interval.
+(2) Task Meta Data: Tasks are most relevant in a certain time interval.
 Therefore every task has a defined start and target date.
 Start and target date must be in the scope of the parent task.
 This time interval is used to calculate the progress of tasks depending on the task type.

-We introduced three different task types.
+The meta data of every task contains a task type and the task progress.
+Basically we introduced three different task types.
 High-level tasks have a high abstraction grade and a high uncertainty in the estimation of the task completion.
 E.g. a task on a project level.
-Mediumlevel tasks have a medium uncertainty in estimation of the task completion.
-E.g. represents an activity within a project and is may split into several subtasks.
+Medium-level tasks have a medium uncertainty in estimation of the task completion.

+into several subtasks.
 Low-level tasks have a low uncertainty in estimation of the task completion.
 E.g. small well defined tasks which can be accomplished in a short time period.
 We indicate the task type with different green colors in the task icon.
 High-level task is light green and a low-level tasks is dark green.
 The progress of every task is calculated dependent on the task type.
 For high-level tasks we estimate a linear progress based on the start and target date in relation to the today's date.
 The progress of Medium-level tasks is calculated as average of the subtasks progress.
 Low-level tasks are estimated by users because they know it best.
-To provide simple user feedback we created icons for each metadata attribute the color of this icon indicates the state of this attribute.
-Not defined attributes are gray, valid defined attributes are green and attributes which are inconsistent with attributes of the parent task are yellow.

-3 Task Explorer: Similar to well-known hierarchical folder navigation we provide a hierarchical task navigation.
+(4) Subtask Explorer: A subtask explorer (5) Task Explorer: Similar to well-known hierarchical folder navigation we provide a hierarchical task navigation.
 The nested task structure can be expanded until the leaf is reached or the searched task is found.
 Additionally we provide a task title search and a task expertise filter.
 All tasks which does not match with filter are hidden.
 Except parent tasks which have matching subtasks are represented fade out to provide context.